luckinet/loca/README.md

 ## The initial setup

-There are a range of initial files that are at the basis of each model, regardless of the scope of the specific model.
+There are a range of external dataset files that are at the basis of each model, regardless of the scope of the specific model.
 Those initial files set the standards, so to speak, used throughout a model.
 Just like modules, those could be replaced by other files to set other standards, as long as those other standards fulfill the downstream requirements of the modules in use.

 ### GADM